elgar328/matlab-code-examples/tools/ProgressBar/README.md

 - GUI interface
   - Figure automatically closes when the task is complete
 - CLI interface
+  - Monospaced fonts are recommended for the CLI interface
 - Parfor compatibility
   - It uses parallel.pool.DataQueue
   - No file I/O, no java class, no undocumented matlab for parallel progress tracking